Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Kernel Regression over Graphs

 where $\mathbf{K}=\mathbf{\Phi}\mathbf{\Phi}^\top\in\mathbb{R}^{N\times N}$ denotes the kernel matrix for the training samples such that its $(m,n)$th entry is given by

-{ \eqref{J_dual} is referred to as a dual representation of \eqref{eq:cost_function_w} in kernel regression literature (cf. Chapter 6 of \cite{Bishop}).} Taking the derivative of $C(\mathbf{\Psi})$ with respect to $\mathbf{\Psi}$ and setting it to zero, we get that
+{ Equation \eqref{J_dual} is referred to as a dual representation of \eqref{eq:cost_function_w} in the kernel regression literature (cf. Chapter 6 of \cite{Bishop}).} Taking the derivative of $C(\mathbf{\Psi})$ with respect to $\mathbf{\Psi}$ and setting it to zero, we get that

 We define the matrices

 Then, we have that